dcts/TrackYourLife-public/README.md

 **public**: all the files hosted on firebase are stored here **functions**: all cloud functions are store here (not in use yet, but I set it up since I maybe will use it)

+### Database Structure
+create a `users` collection.
+Initialize a new entry and put the generated userId inside `firebaseInit.js` (line 29).
+Then make a subcollection of `days`.
+This subcollection has to have id's in the form `YYYY-MM-DD`.

 ### Webcomponents
 Jut trying out.
 - mycard.js -> the card that holds the doughnut chart with the achievements.
 Click on the chart to increase, click on the card title on top of the card to decrease the amount.